micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-31-rashi_en.md

 <b>You changed my wages.</b> You kept changing the condition between us, from speckled to spotted, and from streaked to ringed ones.

 ### passuk 42
-<b>And the fear of Yitzchak.</b> He did not wish to say אֱלֹהֵי יִצְחָק because God does not associate His Name with the righteous while they are alive.
-Although He said to him [Yaakov] when he left Beer Sheva: “I am Hachem, the God of Avraham, your father, And God of Yitzchak,” because his [Yitzchak’s] eyesight had dimmed and he was therefore considered as dead.
+<b>And the fear of Yitzchok.</b> He did not wish to say אֱלֹהֵי יִצְחָק because God does not associate His Name with the righteous while they are alive.
+Although He said to him [Yaakov] when he left Beer Sheva: “I am Adonoy, the God of Avraham, your father, And God of Yitzchok,” because his [Yitzchok’s] eyesight had dimmed and he was therefore considered as dead.
 [Nevertheless] Yaakov was afraid to say אֱלֹהֵי and [instead] said וּפַחַד .
 <b>And He reprimanded you.</b> A term meaning reproof and not a term meaning to determine.

 ### passuk 43